angryelectron/xbmq-java/README.md

 2. Java 7 runtime.
 3. An XBee device in API mode (AP=2) connected to the gateway by direct UART connection or by serial port adapter.
-4. One or more additional XBee devices with the same network/pan ID as the gateway XBee.
+4. One or more additional XBee devices in API mode (AP=2) and  the same network/pan ID as the gateway XBee.

 Installation
 ------------